DCC-EX/dcc-ex.github.io/docs/ex-commandstation/accessories/sensors/which-sensor-type.md

   -----------------------------------------------------------------------

 Refer to
-`/ex-commandstation/accessories/sensors/vl53l0x-tof-sensor`{.interpreted-text
-role="doc"} for further information on the VL53L0X time-of-flight sensor.
+`/ex-commandstation/accessories/sensors/vl53l0x-tof-sensor` for further information on the VL53L0X time-of-flight sensor.

 ------------------------------------------------------------------------